- What to see

 - Price: Free

 - Accommodation Nearby: Do not miss this festival.
-Stay in one of these apartments in the Barceloneta neighbourhood.
+Stay in one of these holiday apartments in Barcelona.

 The Festes de Barceloneta (or Festivals of Barceloneta) centres around the Sant Miquel Festivity, which is on 29 September in the Barceloneta neighbourhood.
 It's organized by the Neighbourhood Association of Barceloneta and includes activities such as Sardanas auditions, songs by habaneras, Correfocs ("fire runs" with the devils) and parades with the Gegants (Giants) named Pep Barceló and Maria la Néta.
 The ornate streets and parade of the cannons are some of the elements that define this major festival.

 It seems that the beginnings of these festivals — as we know them today with a combination of religious and civil acts —began in the Mid-19th Century to mark the occasion of the centenary of the creation of the neighbourhood.